What Is Infidelity?

 Regardless of the rationalization behind it, emotional infidelity is an expression of either the need or the desire to distance from your primary relationship, without actually leaving that relationship.
 Therein lies the core of the issue, and it is what defines emotional infidelity as if not exactly the same at least the social equivalent of sexual infidelity.

-Whether you are physical engaged with another person or not, when you are absent from your primary relationship you are taking your attention away from that relationship in a way that interferes with it.
+Whether you are physically engaged with another person or not, when you are absent from your primary relationship you are taking your attention away from that relationship in a way that interferes with it.
 It all comes back to emotional availability.

 Emotional infidelity is often considered “not really cheating” in the mind of the cheater, because without any physical transgressions, they do not feel it is really hurting anyone.
 Emotional infidelity can cause as much, if not more, pain and suffering within the relationship.